NYULibraries/aco-site/README.md

 #### Make changes

-All the changes are made to the source files ./source.
-Depending in your server configuration you will need to include the .htaccess file in each directory or make modifications to the one inside build directory.
+All the changes are made to the source files *./source*.
+Depending in your server configuration you will need to include the *.htaccess* file in each directory or make modifications to the one inside build directory.

 #### Build site